Seabird Monitoring

 Pre-breeding season population counts of Black Guillemots Cepphus grille revealed:

 Changes in population counts (individuals in full breeding plumage) since the most recent previous surveys were variable across the standard monitoring sites, though the long-term pattern at most is population stability.
-A survey of the Sullom Voe Terminal jetties recorded 78 birds in full breeding plumage, compared with 88 in 2018.
+A survey of the Sullom Voe Terminal jetties recorded 65 birds in full breeding plumage, compared with 73 in 2021.

 Beached Bird Surveys

-surveyed beaches.
+Unusually little oil was found in 2019, it was an exceptionally clean year on the surveyed beaches.
 Only five oiled seabirds were found.
 Three were sampled and the oil analysed, with two samples identified as fuel oil and the other crude oil, with similarities to crude oils from the East Shetland Basin but not an exact match.
 All samples likely originated from accidental release or illegal discharge.
-There were no incidences of oiling in September through to the end of the year, or of abnormally high mortality of
+There were no incidences of oiling in September through to the end of the year, or of abnormally high mortality of any seabird species during the year.

 Explore Monitoring Reports